MarcoCadei/30-day-leetcode-challenge-swift/README.md

 ## Contributing

 Everyone is welcomed to contribute to this project.
 You can contribute either by submitting bugs or suggesting improvements by opening an issue on GitHub.
+PR are welcome as well, of course. :)